DimensionDev/Mask-Network-Legal/maskbook/privacy-policy-android.md

 ## Changes to this Statement / Contact Us

 We may update this Privacy Policy to reflect changes to our information practices.
 If we make any material changes we will provide notice on this website, prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.
-If you continue to use Maskbook the iOS App after those changes are in effect, you agree to the revised policy.
+If you continue to use Maskbook the Android App after those changes are in effect, you agree to the revised policy.

 If you have any question about this policy, please contact [info@dimension.im](mailto:info@dimension.im).